 As a matter of general fitness and a gauge for this course, you should be able to do 5 push-ups, 5 squats, and 5 sit ups.

 You must have personal self-discipline and be able to maintain mental, physical, and emotional control at all times and not become over-excited or lose your composure.
 You must be willing and able to accept coaching and instruction and follow commands.

-You must use a secure and well-fitting holster that retains your primary firearm near your dominant hip.
+NYLON HOLSTERS ARE NOT ALLOWED IN OUR TRAINING.
+Inside-the-waistband and external belt holsters are both welcome as long as they are rigid and do not collapse when the pistol is drawn.
+This includes leather IWB holsters.
+You must use a secure and well-fitting holster that retains your firearm near your dominant hip.
+When holstered, the trigger guard of your pistol must be completely covered.
 “Secure” means that your pistol will never come out of the holster accidentally.
-Other types of holsters such as cross-draw, shoulder, ankle, belly-band, purse or fanny pack models are valid methods of carry, but are not acceptable for this training.
+If you were to do a backward roll or hang upside down your pistol must be retained by the holster features alone.
+Any snaps, locks or retention features your holster has will be used and engaged at all times.
+Other types of holsters such as cross-draw, shoulder, ankle, belly-band, purse or fanny pack models are valid methods of carry but are not acceptable for this training.

 Required Gear and Equipment

 - Pistol according to listed acceptable guidelines

 - Four magazines or speed loaders for each firearm

 - Pouch or carry method for spare magazines or speed loaders (you must be able to carry a minimum of 24 rounds of ammunition on your person for all exercises)

 - High intensity flashlight (tail cap switch preferred) and spare batteries